Kahlan-walcott/GVSU-CIS350-lokds/meetings/GVSU-CIS350-lokds-2024-11-11.md

 * Kahlan will work on run instructions.
 * Lasya will source house graphics.
 * Delaney will begin working on a title page.
-* Sanidhya will begin working on a congradualtions ending screen.
+* Sanidhya will begin working on a congratulations ending screen.